 Obligation to submit ZUS DRA declaration does not concern entrepreneurs who pay minimum contributions (regardless of whether it is so-called small ZUS or the basic contribution).
-It doesn't apply to entrepreneurs who pay contributions for persons cooperating in minimum level.
+It doesn't apply to entrepreneurs who pay contributions for persons cooperating in minimum amount.

 You do not know how to fill in DRA declaration, we can help you.
 Read ZUS information in this regard – Settlement declaration.

 If for some reason you change assessment basis from which contributions are calculated, you must submit ZUS DRA for a given month.
 Such a change can be receiving sickness benefit.
 Another example is a situation when you start your business activity during a month – then you need to submit DRA declaration for part of settlement period and next one for a full month.